MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/xamarin-forms.md

 > * [React Native Android](react-native-android.md)
 > * [React Native iOS](react-native-ios.md)

-Mobile Center Push enables you to send push notifications to users of your app from the Mobile Center portal.
+App Center Push enables you to send push notifications to users of your app from the App Center portal.

 ## Prerequisite - Perform platform-specific setup